 Question: I’ll turn 25 in December and am in line for a major promotion at work.
 I grew up during the Great Recession, so I’ve been very careful about not blowing my money on a house or an expensive car.
 I live in a modest apartment and still drive the Honda I had in high school.

-Thing is, I still have $14,000 in student loans to pay off, and a couple grand on my credit cards from last holidays.
+Thing is, I still have $14,000 in student loans to pay off and a couple of grand on my credit cards from last holidays.
 I have an emergency fund of $1,200, and no other debts.
 But what if there’s another recession in my lifetime?
 What can I do to prepare better than my parents, who lost their jobs a year apart and were already seriously in debt when that happened?

 This has me seriously freaked out.

 I don’t want to scare you, Rebecca, but I feel safe making this prediction: There will be another recession in your lifetime.
 In fact, it might be a lot sooner than you think.

 While I’ve mused about the next recession myself — wondering if the spark will be an auto bubble, student loans, or even a retirement crisis — other experts have become more emphatic.

 Zillow Research polled 99 financial experts, and while their opinions on the date of the next recession varied from the fourth quarter of 2018 (only 4 percent) to the first quarter of 2022 (6 percent), one stat was startling…

 Only 1 expert thought a recession would happen after 2022.

 I’ve been around long enough not to make predictions about the economy, sports games, or the Oscars.
 I simply mention this as proof that recessions are a part of life.

 Hopefully, the next one — whenever it is —won’t be as devastating as the Great Recession of a decade ago.
 I’m a CPA and not a psychologist, but it seems like you’re experiencing some post-traumatic stress from your adolescence.
 I can try to alleviate your stress with some factual advice.